sampart/WhiteOctoberTCPDFBundle/README.md

-_This project is looking for maintainers - [details here](https://github.com/whiteoctober/WhiteOctoberTCPDFBundle/issues/57)._

-WhiteOctoberTCPDFBundle
+QipsiusTCPDFBundle
 =======================

-This bundle facilitates easy use of the TCPDF PDF generation library in Symfony2 applications.
+This bundle is a fork of [WhiteOctoberTCPDFBundle](https://github.com/whiteoctober/WhiteOctoberTCPDFBundle) This bundle facilitates easy use of the TCPDF PDF generation library in Symfony >= 3.4 applications.

 Installation
 ------------

 ### Step 1: Setup Bundle and dependencies
 ```
-composer require whiteoctober/tcpdf-bundle
+composer require qipsius/tcpdf-bundle
 ```

 #### Version constraining (optional)